42 Strange Symptoms That Can Signal a Serious Disease

 You have a new spot on your skin

 You know to look for changing moles that are irregular in shape, size, or color (learn the ABCDE‘s of skin cancer), but a new one that pops up should raise your suspicion even more.
-A new study in the Journal of the American Academy of Dermatology found that 70 percent of melanomas arose from a new mole, while only 30 percent sprang from an existing one.
+A 2017 study in the Journal of the American Academy of Dermatology found that 70 percent of melanomas arose from a new mole, while only 30 percent sprang from an existing one.
 Talk to your dermatologist about any new skin spots, and get an annual skin check to make sure your body-wide complexion is in the clear.

 You’re really bloated